rkasper/cv-creator/resume.md

     * High-Performance Teams in a Virtual World -- Toronto Agile Conference, 2020.
     * Awesome Teams: Games for Continuous (Extreme?)
 Teaming -- Agile Games, 2016.
 * Sessions
     * High-Performance Teams: Core Protocols for Psychological Safety and Emotional Intelligence -- Agile Mastery, 2022 (invited at this and many other instances).
-Also at Scrum.org, 2022 (invited); The Job Hackers Agile Meetup, 2022 (invited); Enterprise Agile Global Community, 2022 (invited); Agile Coaching DC, 2021; Hands-On Agile, 2021; Agile+DevOps, 2020; Lean Agile Delivery & Coaching Network, 2020; Heart of England Scrum User Group, 2020; Agile London, 2020; Zoho meetup, 2020; Team Building in the Virtual World, 2020; Agile Coaching Group, 2020; Scrum Alliance webinar, 2020; Venture Cafe, 2020; XP2020; Agile Virtual Summit, 2020; Business Analyst Innovation Day, 2020; Agile RI, 2020; Agile Sales & Marketing Summit, 2019; Venture Cafe, 2019; IIL Agile & Scrum Online Conference, 2019; Management 3.0, 2019; AgileCamp San Francisco, 2018; Remote Forever Summit, 2018; AgileCamp Dallas, 2018; Boston Facilitators Roundtable, 2018; North Carolina Project Management Institute, 2018; Agile Maine Day, 2018; Professional Development Conference Hampton Roads, 2018; Metaphorum, 2018; Agile Practitioners Online, 2017; Remote Forever Summit, 2017; Agile Arizona, 2017; Agile RTP, 2017; Greatness Guild Conference, 2017; Agile Lean Europe, 2017; Agile 2017 conference; Craft, 2017; StretchCon Meetup, 2017; Agile Hartford, 2017; Kendall Square Agilists, 2017.
     * Agile Dojo -- the monthly meet-up I host, where participants learn skills and activities to bring agility to their organizations, 2015-present.
     * Course Creation Canvas -- Miro, 2022 (invited).
     * Test-Driven Development: How to Get Started with the Foundations of Technical Agility -- Excellence In Agile conference, 2021 (invited).
     * Team Transformation Canvas: Team Building Starts With You -- Agile India, 2021 (invited).
-Also at Scrum Masters of the Universe, 2022; Agile RI, 2021; Agile Arizona, 2021; Agile Austin, 2021; Comparative Agility Meetup, 2021; Craft 2021; Agile Hartford, 2020; Agile RTP, 2020; Venture Cafe, 2020; Agile Games Summit, 2020; AgileCamp SF, 2019; Agile Arizona, 2019.
     * Test-Driven Development: A Stunningly Quick Introduction for Everyone -- Agile Arizona, 2021 (invited).
-Also at Agile & Scrum 2021; TestingConf, 2020; Ministry of Testing Boston, 2020.
     * Lean Coffee to Build Stronger Teams -- Miro, 2021 (invited).
     * Agile Product Owner Skills: How to Build the Right Thing -- Project Management Institute Minnesota Professional Development Day, 2021 (invited).
     * Product Inception Canvas: How to Build the Right Thing -- Agile 2021.
-Also at BAIstanbul, 2020 (invited); Agile Arizona, 2020 (invited); TriAgile 2022.
+Also at BAIstanbul, 2020 (invited).
     * Teaching Agile (Or Anything Else) So It Sticks -- Agile 2021 Minimum Viable Conference, 2021.
-Also at Boston Area Women In Agile, 2020 (invited); Heart of England Scrum User Group, 2020 (invited); Venture Cafe, 2020 (invited);  AgileCamp SF, 2019; Agile New England, 2019.

-For more information, see [my full CV](https://kasperowski.com/cv/).

 ## Awards